W4RH4WK/Anker-Unity/Docs/ControlSchema.md

 - Triggers may be used as buttons.

-- `D-pad` can be used as 8 directional input or 4 independent buttons.
+- `D-pad` may be used either as 8 directional input or 4 independent buttons.

-- Buttons typically trigger an action the frame they get pressed (not the frame they are released).
+- Buttons should trigger an action the frame they get pressed (not the frame they are released).

-- Holding a button can be used to trigger an *associated* action.
+- Holding a button may be used to trigger an *associated* action.
   We refer to this as *overloading* a button.

 - System buttons are used only for *modal menus* like the pause menu, inventory, map… Pressing the corresponding system button again closes the modal menu.

-- If the game features digital player movement, movement can be controlled with `LS` as well as `D-pad`.
+- If the game features digital player movement, movement should be controlled with `LS` as well as `D-pad`.

 - Actuating `RS` conflicts with actuating any of the face buttons.